andrey-pr/OpenBafangTool/docs/Bafang UART motor parameters.md

 #### Time before end of assist (Time Of Stop, Stop Delay)

 > ⚠️ Warning: use this parameter carefully.
-Too big value can be dangerous for life.
+Too big value can inccrease braking distance.

 Time from end of pedalling to stop.
 Usual value from factory is `250ms`.
 Recommended value is `50ms`.
-Setting too big value can be dangerous for life.
+Setting too big value can increase braking distance.
 Value can not be lower that `50ms` (PAS will not work with smaller value).\
 \
 Unit: In usual view: `ms`.
 In old style view: `10ms`=`0.01s`.